Thekhumi/BattlePong/README.md

 # BattlePong

-A pong tribute fused with many other retro games to create a full new pong experience.
+A pong tribute game fused with many other retro games to create a full new pong experience.
 Challenging game modes for 1 and 2 players.

 This is a game (demo/protoype/vertical slice) developed by students from <a href="https://www.imagecampus.edu.ar/">Image Campus</a>